compiler-research/compiler-research.github.io/_posts/2024-05-11-llvm-org-website-redesign-project.md

 delights its users with its simplicity and elegance.
 Here’s a step-by-step breakdown of how I plan to achieve this:

 1. **Comprehensive Content Audit**: The first order of business is to dive deep into the current content of the LLVM.org website.
-This means going through each page, evaluating what information is available, and determining its relevance and usefulness.
+This involves evaluating each page to determine its relevance and usefulness.
+A significant focus will be on enhancing the site's navigation to ensure that it is intuitive and user-friendly.
 This audit will help us identify any outdated information, redundant pages, or missing pieces that are crucial for users.
-   This step will involve working closely with the LLVM community through feedback, surveys, and discussions to understand their needs and expectations from the website.
+   This step will involve working closely with the LLVM community through feedback, surveys, and discussions.

 2. **Selecting the Right Building Blocks**: For the technical platform, I’ll be using Hugo, a powerful tool known for building fast and reliable websites.